everx-labs/sdk-samples/work-with-multisig/README.md

 # Work with multisig example

-In this example you will learn to use [ton-client-node-js](https://docs.ton.dev/86757ecb2/p/61b5eb-nodejs) SDK with [multisig contract](https://docs.ton.dev/86757ecb2/p/94921e-multisignature-wallet-management-in-tonos-cli).
+In this example you will learn how to use [ton-client-node-js](https://docs.ton.dev/86757ecb2/p/61b5eb-nodejs) SDK with [multisig contract](https://docs.ton.dev/86757ecb2/p/94921e-multisignature-wallet-management-in-tonos-cli).

-In order to do it, you need sequentially:
+In order to do it, perform these steps:

 1. Make preparations.
 2. Deploy contract.